 by Cindy Tanzar

 So hearty and delicious… a perfect meal for those cool fall and winter nights!
 You won’t even miss the beans in this satisfying, low glycemic dish.
 Hiding the vegetables in the chili makes this recipe more kid-friendly for some of those picky eaters!
 I always like to specify organic ingredients for those with a higher pesticide residue.
-See theewg.org Dirty Dozen and Clean Fifteen for which foods contain the highest pesticide levels.
+Google the Clean Fifteen and Dirty Dozen for each years information on pesticides in your fruits and vegetables.
+This recipe serves 6 and covers protein and vegetables for one meal.

 1 large onion, diced